BazzaCuda/MinimalistMediaPlayer/README.md

 MPlayer vs Microsoft Media Foundation vs Windows Media Player
 --------------
-Ultimately, I would like to replace Windows Media Player as the video renderer and make ``Minimalist Media Player`` a front-end for MPlayer with its superior video-handling capabilities, or possibly Microsoft Media Foundation (I need advice on which would be the more up-to-date approach).
+Ultimately, I would like to replace Windows Media Player as the video renderer and make ``Minimalist Media Player`` a front-end for MPlayer with its superior video-handling capabilities, or possibly Microsoft Media Foundation / MFPack (I would appreciate some advice on which would be the most up-to-date approach).
 For instance, WMP really doesn't do Frame Forwards and Frame Backwards properly, and I also had to comment out the video scrubbing facility (dragging the mouse along the progress bar to quickly scan through a video - WMP gets in a right pickle!).
 If you would like to implement MPlayer to replace WMP, please be my guest!!

 And finally, Esther...
 ------------------